 I keep cash in my car, at least 40 dollars or enough to fill a tank of gas.
 Put the cash in the glove compartment and make that a sacred stash for when you really need it.
 Many people try to never let their tank go below ¼ full.
 But the cash you keep in your car would not just be for gas.
 As we continually move towards a cashless society, this article might end up obsolete.
 But for the time being, there could be times when cash will be the only way to get something in an emergency when no one accepts credit cards or checks.

 The other things you may keep in your car would be dictated by your lifestyle and whomever you would also want to provide for in an emergency.
-For example, I have a dog so I keep water in the car not just for myself, but also for Nutmeg.
-I also keep a can of dog food in the trunk and doggie poop bags.
+For example, I have pets so I keep water in the car not just for myself, but also for them.
+I also keep pet food in the trunk and poop bags.

 I have a storage box in the trunk of my car that is packed with a number of things, which include travel maps, band-aids, protein bars and even reading material.
 You never know when you are going to get stuck somewhere of have to pull off the road.
 Of course, I know many people think they can just play with their cell phones, but you might not even have cell phone service in some far flung mountainous areas.